sejal-gupta23/sejal-gupta23.github.io/content/english/_index.md

 features:
   - title: "What is Latent Truth all about?"
     image: "/images/landing-page.png"
-    content: "This website dives deeper into how these biases play a role in consumer psychology, behavioral economics, and the power of Artificial Intelligence in shaping our decisions."
+    content: "Dive deeper into how these biases play a role in consumer psychology, behavioral economics, and the power of Artificial Intelligence in shaping our decisions."

     bulletpoints:
       - "Concepts of Behavioural Economics"